-Cooking can be a very romantic, fun activity, even if neither of you are great at it.
+Cooking can be a very romantic, fun activity, even if neither of you is great at it.
 While you might want to surprise your guy or gal with dinner you’ve made yourself, consider that cooking together is a great bonding experience.
 Try and keep the meal idea fairly simple, since you will be camping after all, and make sure you bring snacks as well.

 To really give dinner a romantic twist, sneak along a bottle of champagne or wine.
 In addition to or instead of the smores idea, maybe melting some chocolate and dipping strawberries or other fruit would be something they would love.
 Get creative and have fun with it.
 If you’re a bit of a fisherman you may even be able to catch dinner.